 The CVP contractors in the Region receive an allocation of available water supplies each year in proportion to the amounts set forth in their respective contracts with the federal government (USBR).
 Typically, there are two contract amounts; one for Class 1 water and one for Class 2 water.
-Class 1 water represents a "firm" allocation of supplies; however, there are years where only fractions of Class 1 water are delivered to regional users and, in 2014, districts are experiencing a zero allocation.
+Class 1 water represents a "firm" allocation of supplies; however, there are years where only fractions of Class 1 water are delivered to regional users (in 2014 and 2015 districts experienced a zero allocation).
 Class 2 water is highly variable and principally occurs in wetter years.

-Similar to the SWP, there are significant reliability concerns with the delivery of CVP water (reference the Central Valley Project Water Plan 2013).
-These concerns arise in part from plans to restore a portion of the San Joaquin River, which will reduce available supplies and impact the scheduling of available supplies.
+Similar to the SWP, there are significant reliability concerns with the delivery of CVP water, as can be seen in Central Valley Project Water Plan 2014, released by USBR.
+Besides the continuation of dry hydrologic years, these concerns arise in part from plans to restore a portion of the San Joaquin River, which will reduce available supplies and impact the scheduling of available supplies.
 Similar to the Delta, the San Joaquin River provides a valued habitat for local flora and fauna that must be considered along with providing adequate water for contract water users.
 Under this Plan, the districts within the Region have the intent of working cooperatively to increase flexibility for delivery of water supplies that are competitive with uses in the San Joaquin River.
-In particular, this is being accomplished through projects and programs which increase the Region's ability to make the best use of water supplies when they are available and adding more efficient and effective conveyance infrastructure for SWP water; namely, leverage the direct and in-lieu recharge assets and conveyance facilities of the Region to regulate water supplies from times of surplus to times of need.
+In particular, this is being accomplished through projects and programs which increase the Region's ability to make the best use of water supplies when they are available and adding more efficient and effective conveyance infrastructure for delivering and storing available water supplies.
+The strategy is the same as that articulated for SWP water; namely, leverage the direct and in-lieu recharge assets and conveyance facilities of the Region to regulate water supplies from times of surplus to times of need.
 In summary, the goals and objectives are similar for all water contractors in the Region, regardless of whether the supplies originate from the SWP or CVP.